jatkinson1000/AoC-2023/README.md

 - Day 7 :sparkles: :sparkles:
   - Calculations.
     String processing and complex (well more than most basic) sorting.
+- Day 8 :sparkles: :sparkles:
+  - Calculating path lengths through nodes and overlapping cycles.
+    Solution can be found from making more general asumption than problem states >:(.
+    Wasn't obvious to me I feel.

 ### What did I learn?